Dr Travis Shiu Ki KongAssociate Professor

 Honours and recognitions

-Prism Award, Hong Kong Lesbian and Gay Film Festival (2014)
+Prism Award, Hong Kong Lesbian and Gay Film Festival (2014): Recognition of my long term service to and research on LGBTQ community in Hong Kong

 (forthcoming) ‘Sexual Cultures in Asia’, in George Ritzer (ed.)
 The Blackwell Encyclopedia of Sociology (new edition).
 London: Blackwell (co-authored with Lau Hoi Leung and Li Cheuk Yin).